-Always stop machine, switch off engine and pocket the key before attempting to remove any items that foul the flailhead.
+WARNING Always stop machine, switch off engine and pocket the key before attempting to remove any items that foul the flailhead.

-Normal obstacles and level variations should be overcome by the operator slowing 'forward motion' and raising/lowering the booms of trimmers to suit.
+Normal obstacles and level variations should be overcome by the operator slowing 'forward motion' and raising/lowering the machine's arms to suit.